-Everybody know Android OS (Opensource) is market leader.
-It was developed especially for touchscreen mobile devices like smartphones & tablet.
+Everyone knows that Android OS (Opensource) is the market leader.
+It was developed especially for touchscreen mobile devices like smartphones & tablet computer.

-Initially android was developed by android Inc and later Google acquired and they are doing further development on this.
+Android was developed by Android Inc. Later Google acquired it and are doing further developments on it.

-If you want to run any mobile apps such as WhatsApp in your system, you should have installed any android emulator.
-The Android Emulator simulates Android devices on your system, which allows you to test any mobile applications on a variety of devices and Android API levels without needing to have each physical device.
+If you want to run any mobile apps such as WhatsApp in your system, you must install an android emulator.
+The Android Emulator simulates Android devices on your system, which allows you to test any mobile applications on a variety of devices and Android API levels without requiring those physical device at hand.

 Android SDK is the official android emulator which was developed by Google to emulate the Android App in Linux System.

-In this article, we will explain how to install android emulator using android SDK in Linux.
+In this article, we will explain how to install android emulator using the android SDK in Linux.

-Android SDK depends 32-bit Libraries in run time, so 64-bit user should install 32-bit libraries on system to work properly or else you will be getting an error when you are launching the device.
+Android SDK depends on 32-bit Libraries during run time, so 64-bit users should install 32-bit libraries on their system for it to work properly, otherwise you will get an error when you launch the device:

 [Install 32-bit libraries ia32-libs Package] $ sudo apt-get install ia32-libs [If you don't have ia32-libs package, then install Alternative Package] $ sudo apt-get install libgl1-mesa-dev